Chart Color Schemes

 Wolli Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Its private health cover rate stands at approximately 52%, higher than the average SA2 area (~6,478 people).
-The most prevalent medical conditions are asthma and mental health issues, affecting 4.0% and 3.8% of residents respectively.
-A total of 88.6% of residents report having no medical ailments, compared to 77.5% in Greater Sydney.
-Wolli Creek has a lower proportion of seniors aged 65 and over at 4.2% (524 people), compared to the 16.4% in Greater Sydney.
-Despite this, health outcomes among seniors in Wolli Creek align with those of the general population.
+The rate of private health cover is approximately 52%, higher than the average SA2 area (~6,479 people).
+Asthma and mental health issues are the most prevalent conditions, affecting 4.0% and 3.8% of residents respectively.
+88.6% of residents report no medical ailments, compared to 77.5% in Greater Sydney.
+Wolli Creek has 4.2% of residents aged 65 and over (524 people), lower than the 16.4% in Greater Sydney.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health